 - Does the platform have a strong support community actively maintained by partners or the platform architects?

 - Is this platform interoperable, and can it support the integrations we need?

 - Is the architecture of the platform flexible enough to evolve and scale with our changing business needs?

-If the answers to any of the above questions are “no,” it’s best to move on.
-Companies should invest in low-code platforms that offer great functionality out-of-the-box, but can integrate within established tech stacks and be customized if needed.
+If the answers to any of the above questions are no, move on.
+Companies should invest in low-code platforms that offer great functionality out of the box, but can integrate with established tech stacks and be customized if needed.
 This alleviates the need for development hacks, which ultimately defeat the purpose of the investment in these types of platforms.

-The market for low-code platforms is diverse and growing because they expedite the transformation of companies into fully digital businesses.
-Because the market is maturing, development teams shouldn’t be concerned that low-code platforms will replace them or that they can’t deliver on mission-critical tasks.
+The market for low-code platforms is diverse and growing because the platforms expedite companies' transformations into fully digital businesses.
+Because the market is maturing, development teams shouldn’t be concerned that low-code platforms will replace them or that the platforms can’t deliver on mission-critical tasks.
 Rather, both development and business teams should embrace low-code platforms as useful tools that empower them to keep up with changing market and customer demands.
 Low-code platforms allow development and business teams to start, finish and customize later, which is our favorite motto at Perfect Sense.
 We believe flexible and interoperable low-code platforms are invaluable to development teams.